mirfanaieng/resume-tailor-ai/README.md

 └── .gitignore

-How It Works
+🔍 How It Works

-Extract raw resume text (PDF, DOCX, or OCR).
+Extract raw resume text (PDF, DOCX, or OCR)

-Use LLMs to convert text into structured fields.
+Use LLMs to convert text into structured fields

-Extract important keywords from the job description.
+Extract important keywords from the job description

 Compute similarity using: